tokenflows/tokenflows.github.io/src/pages/en/index.md

       cta: More on Design Methods
       url: '/methods/cardsandcanvases/'
     - title: Developing a Cardano Stakepool cadCAD Model
-      excerpt: Cardano uses a Proof-of-Stake (PoS) system to secure the settlement layer of the network.
-To optimise and understand the dynamics of running a Cardano stakepool, we are designing a cadCAD model of Cardano's Stake-pool incentives.
+      excerpt: Unlock the power of Cardano for your community!
+Learn the art of token engineering with our latest guide and start building fair, impactful tokenomics today.
+Click to master the future of decentralized finance.
-      cta: Help us
+      cta: Let's go!
       url: '/models/stakepoolmodel/'
     - title: EUTxO 'Process' Accounting
       excerpt: Cardano's Extended Unspent Transaction Output (EUTXO) model extends Bitcoins underlying process UTXO accounting methodology.
-However the EUTXO is unfarmiliar to most drawing parallels with the REA (Resource-Event-Agent) accounting ontology we compare and contrast the Ethereum balance accounting model.
+However the EUTXO is unfamiliar to most, drawing parallels with the REA (Resource-Event-Agent) accounting ontology we compare and contrast the Ethereum balance accounting model.
       cta: Read More
       url: '/posts/eutxoaccounting/'
 ---